raspberrypilearning/pacman-terminal/en/step_6.md

 IMAGE

 Be careful using `rm` because it deletes files and directories permanently.
-There isn't an undelete command, so once you delete a file or directory with rm, it's gone.
+There isn't an undelete command, so once you delete a file or directory with `rm`, it's gone.
 This is why we copied the file into a new directory before removing it.

 ### Catch all the ghosts